First appeared in Conscious Life, 5/99

 So live as if you're already dead.
 Live improvisationally.
 Dip your toes into the lifestream and shout if the water's cold.
 Most of all, celebrate your courage in embracing the Mystery of you.

-As a "midwife for the soul," Amara Rose offers life purpose coaching, talks, CDs, e-courses, playshops, retreats, and a FREE inspirational monthly newsletter, "What Shines."
+As a "midwife for the soul" Amara Rose offers life purpose coaching, talks, CDs, e-courses, playshops, and an inspirational monthly newsletter, "What Shines."
 Please visit LiveYourLight.com to learn more.
-Contact Amara at email@example.com, or call: 1-800-862-0157 within the USA.
+Contact Amara at firstname.lastname@example.org, or call: 1-800-862-0157 within the USA.

 Back to Read My Mind